danielroeckl/Strategy-Dashboard/README.md

 | Long Term | 2031–33, 2034–35 | Vision direction |
 | BU Vision | 2036+ | Moonshots |

+- A **lane** is one board row.
+It can represent a product line, a topic, or a theme — the neutral name keeps it open.
+New lanes are auto-named "Lane 1", "Lane 2", … and can be renamed inline.
-- Product lines are reorderable by drag & drop; titles wrap automatically for long names
+- Lanes are reorderable by drag & drop; titles wrap automatically for long names.
-- Effort and cost summaries per column and product line, updated live
+- Effort and cost summaries per column and lane, updated live.
-- Editable board name in the header — used as the filename for all exports
+- Editable board name in the header — used as the filename for all exports.

 ---